 It always happens.
 Someone visits Budapest for the first time, scrolls through all the glossy travel blogs, and inevitably asks: “So… Széchenyi or Gellért?
 Which bath should I do?”

-Because while Széchenyi’s yellow grandeur and Gellért’s Art Nouveau splendor are undeniably beautiful, they can feel more like photo ops than peaceful retreats.
+While Széchenyi’s yellow grandeur is undeniably Instagram-ready, it can feel more like a photo op than a peaceful retreat.
 If you want to experience the real heart of Budapest’s bath culture—the waters locals have trusted for centuries to heal, to chat, and to unwind—you go to Lukács.
+And that’s where the perfect Buda-side day begins: soaking in legendary thermal pools and following it up with a foodie dive into the neighborhood’s best spots.

 Echoes of History in the Courtyard: More Than Just a Spa

 The moment you step through the main gate of Lukács Bath, you realize this place is different.
 Instead of opulent lobbies, you find yourself in a serene, sun-dappled courtyard shaded by enormous plane trees.
 The walls aren’t covered in gold leaf, but in something far more precious: hundreds of marble “thank you” plaques, or hálatáblák.
 Left by people from all over the world who found healing in these waters, they date back to the 1890s.
-Each one tells a story of gratitude, a powerful, silent testament to the bath’s medicinal legacy that you simply don’t feel in the more tourist-focused spas.
+Each one tells a story of gratitude—a powerful, silent testament to the bath’s medicinal legacy that you simply don’t feel in the more tourist-focused spas.

 This sense of deep history permeates the entire complex.
 The story of Lukács begins long before the grand building you see today.
 Knights of the Order of Saint John were using these springs to cure the sick as far back as the 12th century.
 During the Ottoman occupation, the potent springs were harnessed not for bathing, but for powering a gunpowder and grain mill—a fascinating historical quirk.